 The media may like to play up the differences between generations, but the reality is that these groupings are imprecise at best.
 You’ll find great diversity among individuals in the same generation, and similarities across generations.

-But there is one important similarity that spans all generations.
+But there is one important similarity that spans all generations, whether dealing with older workers or younger workers.
 Every generation prefers a flexible and agile work environment to some degree.
 As the pandemic has made clear, the future is hybrid.
 Companies that offer flexible and hybrid workplace options are the ones most likely to succeed in today’s world.

 When managing a diverse workforce, smart employers should always keep the focus on employee experience.
 This is basically the sum total of an employee’s interactions with their employer.